tox-dev/tox/docs/config.rst

     .. versionadded:: 3.15.2

-    When an interrupt is sent via Ctrl+C, the SIGINT is sent to all foreground processes.
+    When an interrupt is sent via Ctrl+C or the tox process is killed with a SIGTERM, a SIGINT is sent to all foreground processes.
 The :conf:``suicide_timeout`` gives the running process time to cleanup and exit before receiving (in some cases, a duplicate) SIGINT from tox.

 .. conf:: interrupt_timeout ^ float ^ 0.3